3 Stocks That Could Hike Dividends In September

 3 Upcoming Dividend Hikes

 1. Microsoft (Nasdaq: MSFT) – What can you say about Microsoft that hasn’t already been said?
 Sure, the company still rakes in more cash from its ubiquitous Windows architecture and Office products in a month than most software companies could dream of in a year.
 But it’s the Azure cloud computing division that is propelling the company to new heights.

-Microsoft likes to boost dividends in the fall.
-A similar increase to last year would lift the quarterly payout to $0.50 per share, or $2.00 annually.
+Microsoft likes to boost dividends in September.
+A similar increase to last year would lift the quarterly payout to $0.56 per share, or $2.24 annually.

 Action To Take

 As always, remember that just because these stocks are likely to increase dividends doesn’t necessarily make them “buys.”
 These are merely ideas to get you started in the hunt for high yields.

 With that said, we’ve got three very solid candidates this month.
 It’s hard to find any reason to knock any of these names other than the fact that their relentlessly rising share prices might leave a little to be desired in the yield department.
 But each has a history of raising payouts consistently — so you could end up with a nice “yield on cost” in just a few short years.
 They’re all worthy candidates for the core of your portfolio.

 In the meantime, if want to know about my absolute favorite high-yield picks, then I invite you to check out my latest report right here.